FTLSunstack/FTLCapstone/planning/project_proposal.md

 ## Problem Statement

-Many Spanish-speaking beginners interested in learning how to code or enter the tech industry struggle to find accessible, high-quality educational resources in their native language.
+Many Spanish-speaking beginners interested in learning how to code struggle to find accessible, high-quality educational resources in their native language.
 Most tutorials, documentation, and coding platforms are primarily in English, creating a language barrier that makes it harder for them to enter or feel confident in the tech field.

+## Target Audience

+Spanish-speaking beginners interested in entering the tech industry but struggling due to the lack of accessible learning resources in their native language.

 ## Description